 The 40-foot-high bear, which injects a welcome sense of fun and playfulness into the convention center experience, is the creation of local artist Lawrence Argent.
 It was installed in 2005 and has quickly become a bona fide Mile High City icon – and a can’t-miss photo op for tourists and locals alike.
 VISIT DENVER spoke with Argent before his passing in 2017 about the role of public art, blue bears and more.

 VISIT DENVER: How does it feel to be the creator of an artwork that's quickly become a Mile High City icon?

 Lawrence Argent: Who would've thought [laughs]?
 It's interesting — it doesn't happen all the time, that's for sure.
 Before it was installed, I'd tell people that I was working on a 40-foot blue bear for the Colorado Convention Center, and they'd look at me and say "What, are you working for Disney now?"
 But once it was up they'd say "Whoa, it's amazing."
 To me, it's kind of like the bear needs the building, and the building needs the bear.

-VISIT DENVER: What was the genesis of "I See What You Mean" come from?
+VISIT DENVER: What was the genesis of "I See What You Mean"?

-Lawrence Argent: While toying with the notion of a "Convention Center" and visualizing the vast numbers of people moving through and participating with this environment, my proposal emerged as a core response to the following: Meeting place; Exchange of ideas, transference of information; Regional western art and the thought of what that is from a non-resident's perspective; and the natural surroundings of Colorado.
-The architecture of [the convention center] is such a dominant presence in the location I thought it best to place a work that did not conflict with the essences of its design or stature, and which would embrace its uniqueness of form and the relationship to the space it occupies.
-Scale therefore, became an extremely important consideration.
+Lawrence Argent: While toying with the notion of a "Convention Center" and visualizing the vast numbers of people moving through and participating with this environment, my proposal emerged as a core response to the following: meeting place; exchange of ideas, transference of information; regional western art and the thought of what that is from a non-resident's perspective; and the natural surroundings of Colorado.
+The architecture [of the Convention Center] is such a dominant presence in the location so I thought it best to place a work that did not conflict with the essences of its design or stature, and which would embrace its uniqueness of form and the relationship to the space it occupies.
+Scale, therefore, became an extremely important consideration.
 I also wanted to bring the mountains (the assumed idea of Colorado) down to Denver to prompt visitors' awareness of the uniqueness of their location.

 VISIT DENVER: Why a bear?
 Why a giant, curious blue bear, specifically?